How is financial need determined?

 Late applicants for financial aid will be notified on a rolling basis depending on when their application was completed.
 Since our financial aid resources are limited, funding may not be available to late applicants.

+Letters of admission along with financial aid offer letters will be viewed on an applicant’s financial aid portal (as long as all requirements are completed).
 To accept an award, and have the aid credited to the student’s account, all documents requested by the Office of Financial Aid must be submitted no later than the stated deadlines.
-For a full list of required documents visit the application portal.
+For a full list of required documents visit your FA Checklist via your Application Portal.

 Renewal of financial aid is not automatic.
-Applications, including the FAFSA and other required forms, must be filed by the stated deadlines each year of attendance.
+Applications, including the FAFSA and other required checklist items must be filed by the stated deadlines each year of attendance.
 Recipients must continue to demonstrate financial need and maintain satisfactory academic progress in order to remain eligible.
+Award offers for returning students are made available via MySLC in May.

 What about other non-Sarah Lawrence based financial assistance?